ShieldMyFiles/duly-noted/ts/generators/markdownGenerator.ts.md

         writeFileSync(path.join(that.outputDir, "Duly Noted.md"), md, { flag: "w" });
     }
 ```
+ Generate a link Prefix from a fileName

- > NOTE: Without this code, the link will not properly navigated deeply nested pages with relative linking.
+ > NOTE: Without this code, links will not properly navigated to deeply nested pages with relative linking.

 ```typescript
     getLinkPrefix(fileName: string): string {
         let fileNameAsArray = fileName.split("/");
         let linkPrefix = "";